 Brooks B67 vs. Flyer.
 Which one is better for which types of riding and cycling positions?
 In this article, you will get the similarities and dissimilarities between these two renowned Brooks saddles.

-“Brooks” is a renowned name in the bicycle saddle industry, specially for making the vintage-style leather saddles.
+“Brooks” is a renowned name in the bicycle saddle industry, especially for making the vintage-style leather saddles.
 It is a company from the West Midlands, England.
 Since 1866, the company has started making bicycle saddles.
-Brooks saddles has always been exceptional among all kinds of riders in the cycling world.
-If you are going for touring, trekking, MTB, long distance commuting or any other type of cycling; you can ask any professional and it is for sure that he or she will suggest you a Brooks saddle.
+Brooks saddles have always been exceptional among all kinds of riders in the cycling world.
+If you are going for touring, trekking, MTB, long-distance commuting or any other type of cycling; you can ask any professional and it is for sure that he or she will suggest a Brooks saddle.

 The company’s founder John Boultbee Brooks promised to make the most comfortable saddles, mainly for bicycles.
 After his horse died he started cycling.
 But the seat he was using to ride the bicycle was so excruciating.
 That painful riding experience led him to make this vow and eventually “Brookes” was born.

 The Brooks B67 and the Brooks Flyer both are undoubtedly remarkable saddles.
 But this article is for those who are still confused to choose which one to buy from these two saddles as these two saddles have so much in common.

 Brooks B67 is the modern version of Brooks’ B66 model.
 Modern seat pillars require saddles to be micro-adjusted.
 With that requirement in mind, Brooks designed this B67 version with single rails.
 It is for the riders who want ultimate comfort from their upright riding positions.